wellango/wellango.github.io/_posts/2024-03-15-helicopters.md

 <iframe src="https://wellango.github.io/images/helicopters-in-nyc/mapbox_trace_nyon_2023_12_01.html" title="Helicopters over Manhattan" width="950" height="680" style="border: none;"></iframe>

-Since this route causes each helicopter to go over UWS twice per trip, This could lead to doubling of helicopter noise complaints.
-We can see this in the 311 complaints data, where the number of complaints from the Upper West Side has more than doubled in 2023 compared to 2022.
+Since this route causes each helicopter to go over UWS twice per trip, this could lead to doubling of helicopter noise complaints.
+We can see this in the 311 complaints data where the number of complaints from the Upper West Side has more than doubled in 2023 compared to 2022.

 <p float="left">
   <img src="/images/helicopters-in-nyc/helicopter-complaints-uws.png" width="99%" />
 </p>

 Since I couldn’t get helicopter trajectory data for every day of the month[^1], it is difficult to identify all the causes of the skyrocketing helicopter noise complaints in New York City.
-While I identified that factors such as an increase in helicopter tourism and changes in helicopter flight routes have contributed to the issue.
-People spending more time outdoors and being more cognizant of helicopter noise could also play a role.
+I identified that factors such as an increase in helicopter tourism and changes in helicopter flight routes have contributed to the issue.
+However, people spending more time outdoors and being more cognizant of helicopter noise could also play a role.

 Without legislation to address helicopter tourism, groups like Stop the Chop might want to investigate the reasons behind FlyNYON's decision to change their flight paths.
 This could be helpful in their lobbying efforts aimed at reducing the noise from helicopters in New York City.